eutobias/vue-trends-dashboard/README.md

 # Vue Trends Chart

-This is a tecnical test made with Nuxt, Vue, Pinia, TailwindCSS and ApexCharts.
+This is a technical test made with Nuxt, Vue, Pinia, TailwindCSS and ApexCharts.

 ## Setup
 Make sure to install dependencies: